Let it Snow! Animating 3D Gaussian Scenes with Dynamic Weather Effects via Physics-Guided Score Distillation: Method

 where $N$ is the set of depth-sorted Gaussian kernels affecting the pixel, and $C_i$ and $\alpha_i$ represents the color and density of this point computed by a 3D Gaussian $G$ with covariance $\mathbf{\Sigma}$ and opacity $\sigma$.

-\textbf{Material Point Method}.
-The Material Point Method (MPM)~\cite{stomakhin2013material, jiang2016material} is a numerical simulation technique for analyzing continuum dynamics.
-In MPM, a continuum is represented by a set of particles placed in a grid-based space.
-Following PhysGaussian~\cite{xie2024physgaussian}, particles' positions are updated over time, but differing from their approach, we focus primarily on rotation updates rather than full covariance matrix deformation.
-For each simulated particle, we extract the rotation component from the deformation gradient $\mathbf{F}_i(t)$, similar to Feature Splatting~\cite{qiu2024feature}:
+\textbf{Material Point Method.} The Material Point Method (MPM)~\cite{stomakhin2013material, jiang2016material} is a numerical simulation technique for continuum dynamics.
+In MPM, a continuum is represented by a set of particles in a grid-based space.
+Following PhysGaussian~\cite{xie2024physgaussian}, particles' positions are updated over time:

-where $\Delta(\cdot,t)$ updates the particle position and $\mathbf{R}_i(t)$ is the rotation matrix extracted from the deformation gradient by estimating $\mathbf{R}_i(t) = VU^\top$ from the SVD factorization of the deformation gradient $\mathbf{F} = U \Sigma V^\top$ (with slight abuse of the $\Sigma$ notation).
-This rotation information is crucial for orienting dynamic elements realistically during rendering.
+where $\Delta(\cdot,t)$ updates the particle position.
 MPM is utilized for its ability to efficiently handle both particle dynamics and physical interactions.